habring/generative_variational_reg/README.md

 ```
 poetry run python demo.py
 ```
-in your shell in the correct directory.
+in your shell in the directory `scripts`.
 If everything is installed correctly it should perform inpainting with TGV and the proposed method each on the Barbara test image and store the results in the directory scripts/experiments/demo.

 * The file `reproduce_generative_regularization_results.py` contains a script to reproduce the results with the proposed method.
 You can choose which experiments to perform by modifying the list `cases` at the beginning of the file.
 If you do not modify anything, all experiments will be performed with all possible test images.
 The results will be stored in scripts/experiments/gen_reg.
 Run the script via typing
 ```